WalletConnect/walletconnect-docs/tech-spec.md

 ## Detailed Communications

-The WalletConnect standard has fundamentally 2 types of communications that are exchanged between the Dapp and the Wallet.
+The WalletConnect protocol has fundamentally 2 types of communications that are exchanged between the Dapp and the Wallet.

 The 2 types of communcations are: